fhoces/DD_MW/README.md

 ## To do's:
  - write everything in short functions
+ - describe each function in detail
- - Add checkpoint
+ - Add checkpoint                           SEMI-DONE
  - push rawdata to dataverse
- - describe each function in detail
  - sort rawdata, data, guesswork
  - deploy shiny app
  - number all equations